barriehadfield/heart-cards/README.md

 ```

 As you can see from the code above, there are just two routes in this application. `/` which will render a Component called `Home` and `/members` which will render a Component called `Members`.
 As our routing needs in this application are so simple, we will not go into routing further, but you can learn more about this Hyper Router here: https://github.com/ruby-hyperloop/hyper-router

+### Where are the Controllers and Views?

+You might be wondering where the controllers and views are for our application.
+There are none, we have replaced all of these parts of the Rails stack with Isomorphic Hyperloop code.
+If you have a look at `routes.rb` you will see that we have an automagical route `root 'hyperloop#AppRouter'` which Hyperloop uses to render our root Component `AppRouter`.

+There are other ways to work with Hyperloop, you could have had a traditional Controller and View and launched the root Hyperloop Component either from the Controller or from within a View, but for now, we just don't need all that.

+While we are looking at `routes.rb` pay attention to this line at the end of the file.
+It's important that it remains at the end of the file as this is our catch all route `match '*all', to: 'hyperloop#AppRouter', via: [:get]`

+That last line tells our Rails server to route all requests to our Hyperloop Component so we can deal with them there.
+We will discuss SPA (single page application) routing later.

+## Reactive Components

 ### The Home Component